-(NLDO) - The carving in Marbella, Spain is identified as the world's oldest rock art work ever created by humans.
+(NLDO) - The carving in the Spanish city of Marbella has been identified as the world's oldest work of rock art ever created by humans.

-Archaeologists have unearthed a stone with clear traces of an ancient work of art at the Coto Correa site in Marbella.
-Initial estimates suggest the carving is 200,000 years old.
+Archaeologists have unearthed a stone with clear traces of an ancient artwork at the Coto Correa site in Marbella.
+Initial estimates suggest the engraving is 200,000 years old.

 The rock holds the world's oldest rock art - Photo: MARBELLA CITY COUNCIL